Below the surface

 Map of seagrass protection zone

-Hippocampus whitei (or White’s Seahorse), is a medium-sized seahorse species which can be found on the east coast of Australia, ranging from Hervey Bay in South-East Queensland to Sussex Inlet in the mid-New South Wales coast.
+White’s Seahorse (Hippocampus whitei) is a medium-sized species found along Australia’s east coast, from Hervey Bay in South-East Queensland to Sussex Inlet in the mid-New South Wales coast.

-White’s Seahorse are known to live in seagrasses, including Posidonia australis.
-Several have been spotted during project dive inspections.
+They are known to live in seagrasses, including Posidonia australis.
+Several have been spotted during our project dive inspections in Kamay.

-We collaborated with NSW Department of Primary Industries and Regional Development Fisheries, seahorse experts from the Sydney Institute for Marine Science (SIMS), Gamay Rangers and the MBOS Implementation Reference Panel to develop an artificial habitat implementation plan, which includes a five-year monitoring program to assess its success.
+We collaborated with NSW Department of Primary Industries and Regional Development Fisheries, seahorse experts from the Sydney Institute for Marine Science (SIMS), Gamay Rangers and the MBOS Implementation Reference Panel to develop an artificial habitat implementation plan, which includes a five-year monitoring program.

 What is a seahorse hotel?

-Over time, the marine growth forms a new scaffolding and structure while the metal corrodes leaving a new natural habitat behind and perfect homes for seahorses.
+Over time, the marine growth forms a new scaffolding and structure while the metal corrodes leaving a new natural habitat behind and perfect homes for Syngnathids (the family of fish that include seahorses, seadragons, pipehorses or pipefish).

 This is not the first-time seahorse hotels have been used – you can read more about how these simple, yet effective creations are being used in NSW on these websites: